-Eastman’s ophthalmic product portfolio puts our sustainability commitment into practice.
+Eastman’s eyewear product portfolio puts our sustainability commitment into practice.
 Our commitment to sustainability is detailed in our 2017 sustainability report.

 Eastman Trēva™ engineering bioplastics recently earned the USDA Certified Biobased Product Label from the United States Department of Agriculture’s BioPreferred® program.
 This certification verifies that: